We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Whether you’re an electrician, mechanic, or DIYer, a quality pair of wire cutters can make an indispensable addition to your toolbox.
 The name “wire cutter” can be deceiving, though, since most of them incorporate one or more additional features that give them multipurpose functionality.
 Wire strippers, bolt cutters, and snub or needle-nose plier jaws are just some of the available options to choose from, depending on your specific needs.

-After reviewing dozens of wire cutters and putting some to the test, our favorite is the IRWIN Vise-Grip Wire Stripping Tool / Wire Cutter.
+After reviewing dozens of wire cutters and testing several, our favorite is the IRWIN Vise-Grip Wire Stripping Tool / Wire Cutter.
 Available at a budget-friendly price point, this tool performed well, allowing us to cut, strip, and crimp 10 to 22-gauge wires with ease.

 To get the low-down on selecting the right wire-cutting tool for the job, read on to discover the types available, how they differ in quality, and how to choose the best wire cutters for your next project.